Magnetic point groups and space groups: Magnetic point groups

 \subsection{Magnetic point groups of finite objects}

 The magnetic symmetry of a finite object, such as a molecule or a cluster containing an equal number of two types of spins, can be described by a magnetic point group.
 We say that a primed or unprimed rotation from $O(d)\cross 1'$ is in the magnetic point group $G_M$ of a {\it finite object\/} in $d$ dimensions, if it leaves the object {\it invariant\/}.
-Clearly, only magnetic point groups of type 2, listed above, can describe the symmetry of finite magnetically-ordered structures.
-This is because time inversion $e'$ changes the orientations of all the spins and therefore cannot leave the object invariant unless it is accompanied by a nontrivial rotation.
-It should be mentioned that in this context, point groups of type 1 are sometimes called ``gray'' groups, as they describe the symmetry of ``gray'' objects which stay invariant under the exchange of black and white.
+Clearly, only black-and-white magnetic point groups (type 3 in the list above), can describe the symmetry of finite magnetically ordered structures.
+This is because time inversion $e'$ changes the orientations of all the spins, and therefore cannot leave the object invariant unless it is accompanied by a nontrivial rotation.
+For this reason, point groups of type 2 are often called ``gray'' groups, as they describe the symmetry of ``gray'' objects which remain invariant under the exchange of black and white.
+For a comprehensive discussion on the magnetic symmetry of finite objects, see the original work by \citet{Shubnikov64}.